How to Prepare to Finance a Home

 How Long Do You Plan to Stay Where You Are?

 Another factor that needs to be considered when deciding between renting and buying is how long you are expecting to remain in the area where you currently live.
-If you are planning on making a life-change within five years or you don’t particularly like the area in which you live, then remaining a renter may be a better idea than being restricted by a monthly mortgage obligation.
-On the other hand, if you love where you live and you plan on staying in the area for several years, then buying a home and putting down roots is a solid option.
+If you are planning on making a life-change within five years or you don’t particularly like the area in which you live, remaining a renter may be a better idea than being restricted by a monthly mortgage obligation.
+On the other hand, if you love where you live and you plan on staying in the area for several years, buying a home and putting down roots is a solid option.

 Should I Rent or Buy?